 - Basic life support and advanced life support may be required.
 Give oxygen and gain venous access.

-The following guidance is taken from the Resuscitation Council guideline for Peri-Arrest Arrhythmias:
+Although mainly relevant to ambulance and immediate hospital care, the following guidance is taken from the Resuscitation Council guideline for peri-arrest tachycardias and is included for information:

 Monomorphic VT usually occurs after myocardial infarction and is a sign of extensive myocardial damage; there is a high mortality, often resulting from impaired ventricular function.